YEAR OF CALL: 2012

 2008 B.A.
 Honours, University of Toronto

 2016, Certificate in Pension Law, Osgoode Hall Law School Professional Development

 - County of Carleton Law Association

 Amanda provides advice on such issues as wrongful dismissal, severance packages, discrimination, harassment, and the duty to accommodate.
-She has acted for individuals and unions in the private and public sector, in matters before labour and arbitration boards, administrative tribunals, and provincial and federal courts.
+She has acted for individuals and unions in the private and public sector, and has appeared before labour and arbitration boards, administrative tribunals, and all levels of court.

 - McIlvenna v Bank of Nova Scotia, 2017 FC 699 (Judicial review of Canadian Human Rights Commission decision)

 - Nehmé v.
 Deputy Head (Department of Public Works and Government Services), 2017 PSLREB 14 (Termination grievance adjudication)